0xsequence/demo-waas-react-native/README.md

 globalThis.ReadableStream = ReadableStream;
 ```

-(In this demo these are imported and set at the top in `App.tsx`)
+Secondly, we need to set aliases for the shims, in `babel.config.js` with help of the dev dependency `babel-plugin-module-resolver`, and also we need to make sure to use `pbkdf2` from `react-native-quick-crypto`.
+This helps us speed up the random value generation.
+See `babel.config.js` for the code snippet to update the aliases.

+(See https://github.com/ethers-io/ethers.js/issues/2250#issuecomment-1321134111 for more details on react-native-quick-crypto alias setup)

-2. Initialize Sequence WaaS
+### 2. Initialize Sequence WaaS

 ```ts
 export const sequenceWaas = new SequenceWaaS(